 At our major entry points, 15 to 25-percent of new spaces are reserved for applicants identified as either orphaned or indigent.
 As directed by the Will of Princess Bernice Pauahi Bishop, these children receive additional consideration for admission.
 However, this does not mean that all orphaned or indigent children are automatically admitted to Kamehameha Schools.
 As with all other applicants, orphaned and indigent students are tested and evaluated and must demonstrate their ability to be academically successful at Kamehameha Schools.

 ORPHAN: A child who has lost one or both biological (natural) parents through death.
 Children in single-parent households do not qualify as "orphans" unless the absentee parent is deceased.
 To verify orphan status, the deceased parent's death certificate must be submitted, and his/her name must also appear on the child's birth certificate.

 INDIGENT: A child whose parents/legal guardians total household income is at (or below) 185% above the federal poverty level with cost of living adjustment for Hawaiʻi.
-To be considered in the indigent category, parents must complete an Indigent Application form (which is included with the regular application form) and submit a copy of their 2011 federal tax returns including schedules A-F along with all W-2 and 1099 forms; or, if the family receives DHS assistance, parents must submit a copy of their letter from DHS showing proof of current coverage for welfare/TANF.
+To be considered in the indigent category, parents must complete an Indigent Application form (which is included with the regular application form) and submit a copy of their federal tax returns including schedules A-F along with all W-2 and 1099 forms; or, if the family receives DHS assistance, parents must submit a copy of their letter from DHS showing proof that they currently receive cash welfare benefits.
 Foster children are also considered indigent with verification of their status, so guardians should submit court documents to verify that the applicant is a foster child along with the Indigent Application form.